eclipse-tractusx/traceability-foss/docs/user-guide.md

 ## Send Quality Investigation to supplier

-To send the Quality Investigation to the suppliers, there are 2 ways of doing so.
+Send the Quality Investigation to the suppliers, there are 2 ways of doing so.
 On the Queued Quality Investigation list, it is possible to distribute a Quality Investigation by opening its options menu and clicking on "Distribute to customers"

 <img src="images/PC_OtherParts-QI-Options.png" height="60%" width="60%"/>

 <br>

-On the Quality Investigation details page, it is possible to send the Quality Investigation by clicking on "Send request to supplier" button on the top right corner of the page.
+On the Quality Investigation details page, it is possible to send the Quality Investigation by clicking on the "Send a request to supplier" button on the top right corner of the page.

 <img src="images/PC_OtherParts-QI-Details.png" height="60%" width="60%"/>

 <br>

-Once the Quality Investigation request is sent, the suppliers (within the network) which parts are in the investigation, will receive a Quality Investigation request.
-On the supplier side, it will be shown in the Dashboard, on the Left-side navigation and on the Quality Investigation page on the "Received" list.
+Once the Quality Investigation request is sent, the suppliers (within the network) whose parts are in the investigation, will receive a Quality Investigation request.
+On the supplier side, it will be shown in the Dashboard, on the Left-side navigation and the Quality Investigation page on the "Received" list.

 <img src="images/PC_Dashboard-QI2.png" height="60%" width="60%"/>
 <img src="images/PC_QI_Received.png" height="60%" width="60%"/>